dice-group/AGDISTIS/README.md

 ```

 ### Acknowlegements
-The initial version of 2013/14 work has been supported by the ESF and the Free State of Saxony.
+The first version of this work was supported by the ESF and the Free State of Saxony.
-The current version as of now has been supported by the German Federal Ministry of Education and Research and the Eurostars EU project.
+AGDISTIS is now supported by the German Federal Ministry of Education and Research and EuroStars.

 ### Annotation Tool